lanteksms/LantekCodingChallenge/README.md

 ### 2.3.
 The Requirements

 Feel free to spend as much time on the assignment as you like, as long as the below requirements are met.
-We would guide you to spend no more than 2-3 hours on this assignment.
+We would advise you to spend no more than 2-3 hours on this assignment.

 We also consider the answers to the technical questions (included in the markdown file) and what you would like to have added if you had more time.